-t.113 The Bout Committee is required to inform the Central Office of the FIE, without delay, of penalties applied during the competition and their reasons (cf. t.97/c).
+t.113 The Technical Directory is required to inform the Central Office of the FIE, without delay, of penalties applied during the competition and their reasons (cf. t.97/c).

-At the Olympic Games, the Bout Committee must advise the IOC via the Organizing Committee.
+At the Olympic Games, the Technical Directory must advise the IOC via the Organizing Committee.

 CHAPTER 4.
 OFFENCES, THEIR PENALTIES AND THE COMPETENT JURIDICAL AUTHORITIES t.114 There are three types of penalty to be applied in the cases indicated in the table in Article t.120.
+If a referee must penalize a fencer who has committed several faults at the same time, he should penalize the less serious fault first.
 They are cumulative and they are valid for the bout with the exception of exclusion, which is indicated by a Black Card.
 Certain offences can result in the annulment of the touch scored by the fencer at fault.